 The ingredients below are the ones I use in my vermicelli bowl, but you can use whatever vegetables you want.

 - Vermicelli noodles – Vermicelli are thin, rice noodles used in all Vietnamese noodle bowls.
+Learn how to properly boil these noodles using my step-by-step guide.
 Personally, I wouldn’t substitute this ingredient with anything because I don’t think there’s a great substitute for it.
 If you had to substitute with something, I would use thin rice noodles.

 - Lettuce – You can use any type of lettuce for the vermicelli bowl.
 Romaine, green leaf, and red leaf lettuce are a few examples.